Alderson: Mets likely to make Rojas decision before others - NewsBreak

 Alderson: Mets likely to make Rojas decision before others

-NEW YORK (AP) — Luis Rojas’ fate as New York Mets manager likely will be determined before the team hires a president of baseball operations.
+Luis Rojas’ fate as New York Mets manager likely will be determined before the team hires a president of baseball operations.
 With a disappointing 2021 season coming to a close, New York holds an option on Rojas' contract for next year.
-The club plans to bring in a new baseball boss this offseason, but team president Sandy Alderson said Wednesday he and first-year owner Steve Cohen had not yet started to contact potential candidates.www.fox5vegas.com
+The club plans to bring in a new baseball boss this offseason, but team president Sandy Alderson said Wednesday he and first-year owner Steve Cohen had not yet started to contact potential candidates.www.kansascity.com

 Comments / 0